yadavhrsit/Rera-Desktop-dev/README.md

 - ApexCharts: A versatile charting library for creating interactive and visually appealing charts.
 - React Hook Form: A library for managing form state and validation in React applications.
 - Other relevant technologies (e.g., charting libraries, communication tools) that you might use in the project.
+- Custom Theme: The project uses a customized Material-UI theme that is tailored to the specific needs and branding of the RERA application.
+The theme enhances the visual appeal and user experience of the application.

 ## Contact